 City of Pittsburgh council president Theresa Kail-Smith, who represents District 2, has acknowledged the need for the project and her strong interest in seeing it developed following multiple failed attempts by others.
 “What is most important to me is what is important to the community,” she said.
 “There are many seniors living in Fairywood who are saddened to leave because they can no longer maintain their homes.
 This development is crucial to making it possible for residents to stay.
 The people of this community selected Tryko because it was clear they listened and captured everything the community wanted in the design.”

 Tryko has considerable experience with both affordable housing and market-rate units in the Pittsburgh area.
-The Brick, N.J.-based private equity investment group owns more than 7,000 residential units nationwide, including over 2,000 affordable housing units in Pittsburgh and the surrounding regional market.
+The Brick, N.J.-based real estate investment group owns more than 7,000 residential units nationwide, including over 2,000 affordable housing units in Pittsburgh and the surrounding regional market.

 In 2007, Tryko demonstrated its commitment to revitalizing the neighborhood surrounding the Fairywood site with the acquisition of Emerald Gardens, the 436-unit multifamily complex next door.
 The firm purchased the former HUD property when it was in bankruptcy and invested over $10 million to make improvements.
 Sassoon noted, “We hope to mirror our success with the market-rate Emerald Gardens, which is averaging nearly 100% occupancy and has become one of the most desirable properties in the area.”

 The City’s mayor, William Peduto, has expressed his support for the developer and much-needed project, saying, “We’d like to thank Tryko Partners for their investment in creating accessible, affordable housing for our older adults in the West End.
 We’re thankful that they have the community’s support so that this can be a successful project that meets the needs of our neighbors.”